kasperfg16/p6-swarm/README.md

         Then click on the map to make the robot move to a certain pose on the map:

-4. Open a new terminal
+4. (Suggestion) Open a new terminal

     - a)

-        Run plotjuggler to
+        Run plotjuggler to make cool plots to for testing

         ``` bash
         ros2 run plotjuggler plotjuggler